opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 **Since version:** `2.0` ∙ **Type:** `duration` ∙ **Cardinality:** `Optional` ∙ **Default value:** `"PT0S"`
 **Path:** /routingDefaults

-The extra time before boarding a public transport vehicle.
+The extra time to board a public transport vehicle.

 The extra time is added to the time when entering a public transport vehicle.
 This is a useful tool for agencies wanting to add a general buffer time so that passengers are instructed to be